avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-5-elements/4-4-5-18-state-control/4-4-5-18-state-control.md

 ## Actions

 Define what happens when the State Control is interacted with.

+Note: Actions setup mirrors `Dpad` exactly.
+See [Dpad → Actions](../4-4-5-3-dpad/4-4-5-3-dpad.md#actions) for a full walkthrough of tabs and parameters.

 - Click `Add new action` to open the `Create new action for State Control` modal.
 - Core fields: `Name`, `Behaviour`, `Execution Delay` (ms), `Threshold` (if shown).